Ice cream: Specialty job

 Today, jobs specialize in the selling of ice cream.
 The title of a person who works in this speciality is often called an 'ice cream man', however women also specialize in the selling of ice cream.
 People in this line of work often sell ice cream on beaches.
 On beaches, ice cream is either sold by a person who carries a box full of ice cream and is called over by people who want to purchase ice cream, or by a person who drives up to the top of the beach and rings a bell.
 In the second method, people go up to the top of the beach and purchase ice cream straight from the ice cream seller, who is often in an ice cream van.
 In Turkey and Australia, ice cream is sometimes sold to beach-goers from small powerboats equipped with chest freezers.

 Some ice cream distributors sell ice cream products from travelling refrigerated vans or carts (commonly referred to in the US as "ice cream trucks"), sometimes equipped with speakers playing children's music or folk melodies (such as "Turkey in the Straw").
 The driver of an ice cream van drives throughout neighbourhoods and stops every so often, usually every block.
 The seller on the ice cream van sells the ice cream through a large window; this window is also where the customer asks for ice cream and pays.
 Ice cream vans in the United Kingdom make a music box noise rather than actual music.

-Ingredients and standard quality definitions
+Ingredients and definitions

 Many countries have regulations controlling what can be described as ice cream.

+In the United Kingdom, Food Labelling Regulations (1996) set a requirement of at least 5% milk fat and 2.5% milk protein in order to be sold as ice cream within the UK.
+In rest of the European Union, a trade organization called European Ice Cream Association calls for minimum dairy fat content of 5%.
+In 2015, these regulations were relaxed so that containing milk fat or protein was no longer necessary in the UK for a product to be sold as "ice cream", though at least 5% milk fat is still required for a product to be labeled "dairy ice cream".
+After this change, many UK products labelled as "ice cream" substitute milk fat with cheaper alternatives like palm oil, coconut oil, and vegetable fats.

-In the U.S., the FDA rules state that to be described as "ice cream", a product must have the following composition:
+In the US, the FDA rules state that to be described as "ice cream", a product must have the following composition: